-The stress response is an essential human function and a very normal part of life: it helps people deal with threats, take action in pressured circumstances and feel both physically and mentally energised.
+We provide stress management therapy in London.
+The stress response is an essential human function and a very normal part of life: it helps people ideal with threats, take action in pressured circumstances and feel both physically and mentally energised.
 However, if experienced too often or with too great an intensity for prolonged periods, stress can also become an issue for people with negative physical and psychological consequences.
 Psychologically, stress can cause or exacerbate mental health issues, and inversely, mental health issues can cause or exacerbate stress.
 Common feelings associated with stress include:

 - Irritability or aggression.